SukhadaJoshi/SukhadaJoshi.github.io/index.md

 Achievements-
  - Automated the sales compensation program for a US based pharmaceutical major to one click mobile reporting
  - Created BI dashboards for managed care access and payer spine by analyzing data acquired from multiple stakeholders
- - Led a project to streamline rep-centric IC payout processing for large sales forces (not understandable what this means)
+ - Led a project to streamline rep-centric IC payout processing by configuring an eligibility index for medical reps

 ## [Crompton Greaves](http://www.cgglobal.com/)